Engel's Theorem for Alternative Superalgebras: Introduction

 In 2006, K. Okunev and I. Shestakov proved in \cite{EngelJordan} that a finite dimensional Jordan superalgebra $J$ over an infinite field $\mathbb{F}$ of characteristic different from $2$ is nilpotent if it is \emph{Engelian}, that is, the right multiplication operator $R_{a}$ is nilpotent for every homogeneous element $a \in J$.
 As indicated in \cite[Section 1.1.3]{MR4426392}, the question remains open for Jordan superalgebras over finite fields.

-As previously mentioned, the example of a solvable but not nilpotent finite dimensional alternative superalgebra obtained by Shestakov in \cite{superalgebrasandcounter} is not graded-nil.
+As mentioned previously, the example of a solvable but not nilpotent finite dimensional alternative superalgebra obtained by Shestakov in \cite{superalgebrasandcounter} is not graded-nil.
 In fact, unlike what happens with Jordan superalgebras, the odd elements in this case are not necessarily nilpotent.
 Then we can adapt the initial question for finite dimensional alternative superalgebras and ask if the nil condition on each homogeneous element ensures that the superalgebra is nilpotent.
 If not, we want to know if it is possible to obtain a nilpotency criterion similar to the Jordan case.

 The purpose of this work is to answer the two questions left above.
 We exhibit a graded-nil alternative superalgebra over a field of characteristic $3$, which is not nilpotent, in Example \ref{examplenilalternative}.
 We prove that a finite dimensional alternative superalgebra $A$ is nilpotent if the right multiplication operators by homogeneous elements of $A$ are nilpotent, in Theorem \ref{Engelalternativo}.
 In particular, a finite dimensional Engelian alternative superalgebra is nilpotent.
 As shown in Section 2, the notion of Engelian superalgebra is more general than the one presented above for Jordan superalgebras.
-Finally, in Theorem \ref{Engelspecial}, we show that a finite dimensional Engelian special Jordan superalgebra over a field of characteristic different from $2$ is nilpotent, and in consequence, the problem for Jordan superalgebras remains open only for the exceptional case over finite fields.
+Finally, we discuss the Engel condition for commutative power-associative superalgebras, presenting an example of a non-Jordan superalgebra of this class of dimension $4$, which is Engelian but not nilpotent.